michal1010/blockchain-project-tudelft/README.md

 - `lab1_server_registration/`
 - `lab2_coordination/`
+- `lab3_blockchain/`

 Run all commands from the repository root.
-It is also updated to include the lab3 and bonus assignment
+The Lab 3 blockchain and adaptive-difficulty bonus are documented below.

 ## Setup